 - Plott, Charles R., 1982.
 Industrial Organization Theory and Experimental Economics, Journal of Economic Literature, 20(4), 1485-1527. http://www.jstor.org/stable/2724830

 - Normann, H.-T., Ricciuti, R., 2009.
 Laboratory Experiments for Economic Policy Making.
 Journal of Economic Surveys 23, 407–432. http://onlinelibrary.wiley.com/doi/10.1111/j.1467-6419.2008.00567.x/abstract

 - Armstrong, M., Huck, S., 2010.
 Behavioral economics as applied to firms: a primer, MPRA Paper No. 20356. https://ideas.repec.org/p/pra/mprapa/20356.html

-Articles to be presented belong to 5 categories corresponding to the following subsections.
-My goal is that 3 papers out of each category be presented during the semester in the order of the sections below.
+Articles to be presented belong to several categories corresponding to the following subsections.

 - Chamberlin, Edward H., 1948.
 An Experimental Imperfect Market, Journal of Political Economy, 56(2), 95-108. http://www.jstor.org/stable/1826387